 In the mid-1980s, the years of alcohol and drug abuse, including $1000 a week on cocaine, caught up with him.
 Years of abuse took its toll on him; his black hairs were now grey.
 Looking older than he really was, nobody wanted to cast him for playing younger roles.
 The big roles having dried up, he did many B-rated movies.
 The 1990s were kinder to him, though.
 In 1994, he was cast as Dr. Tolian Soran, the man who killed Captain James T. Kirk in Star Trek: Generations (1994).
 He was back on the track, playing villains again.
 He played another in the classic BBC miniseries Our Friends in the North (1996).
 Today, with more than 100 films under his belt, he is one of the greatest actors in America.
 He still does not have American citizenship, but he likes the no-nonsense American ways.
-He currently resides in the northern suburb of Los Angeles, California.
+He resides in the northern suburbs of Los Angeles, California.

 - IMDb Mini Biography By: Anonymous